lanlan96/3DRM/README.md

 <img src="./example.png" width="400" height="" />
 </div>

 3DRM is a plug-and-ply module which can be applied to different 3D detection frameworks to detect 3D objects more accurately and robustly.
-We implement two applications on proposal-based methods and vote-based methods: OSegPointCNN (Over-segmentation to generate proposals and PointCNN as backbones) and VoteNet.
-OSegPointCNN is trained and evaluated on S3DIS dataset, and VoteNet is trained and evaluated on ScanNetV2 and SUN RGB-D dataset.
+We implement two applications on proposal-based methods and vote-based methods: OSegNet(Over-segmentation to generate proposals and PointCNN as backbones) and VoteNet.
+OSegNet is trained and evaluated on S3DIS dataset, and VoteNet is trained and evaluated on ScanNetV2 and SUN RGB-D dataset.

 ## Usage
 3DRM can be widely applicable on different 3D detection frameworks.
-For further information about our implemention on two frameworks, please refer to the sub-directories: [OSeg-PointCNN-RN](./OSeg-PointCNN-RN) and [VoteNet-RN](./VoteNet-RN).
+For further information about our implemention on two frameworks, please refer to the sub-directories: [OSegNet-RM](./OSeg-PointCNN-RN) and [VoteNet-RM](./VoteNet-RN).

 ## Acknowledgemets